 Jobs for Georgians

-The new Vogtle units represent one of the largest and most important infrastructure investment projects currently underway in the United States, representing a $5 billion capital investment by Georgia Power.
+The new Vogtle units represent one of the largest and most important infrastructure investment projects currently underway in the United States.
 There are currently more than 5,500 workers at the Vogtle 3 and 4 site.

 Georgia Power believes military veterans’ proven commitment to pride, duty, honor and discipline add significant value to our company’s overall success.
 Georgia Power recognizes that former military personnel bring experience and skill to our utility company, and that is why veterans and reservists account for more than 30 percent of new hires at Plant Vogtle.
 For the sixth year in a row, Southern Company is ranked the nation’s best utility corporation for veterans, reservists and guardsmen.